boosnidley/ArticlesDatabase/README.md

 # databases-project-2-group-4
 Tyler, Brady, and Ian databases project #2.

+To run this code, first create a virtual environment.

-Use `python -m pip install "pymongo[srv]"` to install the python mongodb library.
+Then run `python -m pip install "pymongo[srv]"` to install the python mongodb library.

 Replace <password> in the mongodb connection string with the password for the tjayhoover user.

+You should now have access to the database